 1 Forgive yourself

 Although this sounds like a cliche, thinking through your error, accepting your mistake, and moving on personally will impact on how you can move on.
+We are all human and can easily make a mistake at work.
 It appears that your error in judgement has impacted your confidence negatively and this will affect your work.
 However, you have said that your record previously was exceptional, you were well received by your team and often acknowledged for this success.
 You need to try to focus on these positive reflections of yourself, rather than negatives.
 Take the time to consciously forgive yourself for the mistake.

 2 Accept responsibility